-Bastille Day is July 14.
-The Tour de France happens in the month of July.
-And there is always a reason to play French music in your cycling classes all year round.
+Bastille Day is July 14, the national holiday (la Fête Nationale) of France, one of the most important days in French history.
+The Tour de France happens in July.
+Beyond those events, bien sûr, there is always une bonne reason to play French music in your cycling classes all year round.

-I’ve been using French music in Tour de France stages since the mid 1990s.
-One of my other passions is to ride my bike in France.
-I worked for a couple different American luxury bike tour companies in France from 1989 to 2001 and I started my own luxury bike tour company in 2003, taking groups to ride in France, including the Tour de France.
-I also had a passion for French electronic and dance music.
-I believe I was one of the first to introduce certain French songs to the indoor cycling community in my Tour de France sessions at WSSC beginning in 2004.
-These included now popular songs in cycling classes such as “Tu Es Foutu” by In-Grid, “Désenchantée” by Kate Ryan (and another version by Mylène Farmer), and songs by the group Les Negresses Vertes.
+I’ve been using French music in my Tour de France stages since the mid-1990s.
+I believe I was one of the first master instructors to introduce certain French songs to the indoor cycling community in my Tour de France sessions at WSSC beginning in 2004 through 2010.
+These included now popular songs in cycling classes such as “Tu Es Foutu” by In-Grid, “Désenchantée” by Kate Ryan (and another version by Mylène Farmer), “Alors On Danse” by Stromae, and songs by the group Les Negresses Vertes

-Now I have put together one of the most comprehensive collections of classic and modern French songs for your Tour de France and Bastille Day celebrations—or any class that warrants some good foreign music.
-Below you’ll find my Spotify playlist with 550 songs of all genres: pop, rock, hip-hop, electronic, dance, and alternative.
-A second playlist contains about 70 classic French songs that are excellent as pre- and post-class music or for recoveries or interludes.
+Over the years, I’ve curated one of the most comprehensive collections of classic and modern French songs for your Tour de France and Bastille Day celebrations in your cycling classes—or any class that warrants good foreign music.
+At the bottom of this post, ICA members can access my Spotify bucket playlist with 560 French songs of all genres: pop, rock, hip-hop, electronic, dance, and alternative.
+A second bucket playlist contains 60 classic French songs that are excellent as pre- and post-class music or for recoveries or interludes.

-If you have a favorite that I haven’t included, please share it below in the comments.
-I want to continue adding songs with French lyrics, so every suggestion is welcome!
+If you have a favorite French song that I haven’t included in my bucket playlist, please share it below in the comments.
+I continue to add new songs every year, so every suggestion is welcome.

 Allez!
 Allez!